jimenaRL/gap-populations/README.md

 cp /path/to/the/db/folder/country.db ./country.db
 ```

-To compute embeddings for a given *country* on a specific survey and validation on specific attitudinal dimension run
+To compute embeddings for a given *country* on a specific survey and validation on specific attitudinal dimensions run

 ```
-python pipeline.py --country=country --dbpath=country.db --survey=ches2019 --attdims=lrgen
+python pipeline.py --country=country --dbpath=country.db --survey=ches2019 --attdims=lrgen,antielite_salience
 ```

 To compute embeddings for a given *country* on all available surveys and validations on all attitudinal dimensions run